royalapplications/beyondnet/README.md

 When calling the `WriteLine` method from C, you should provide a reference to a `System_Exception_t` object which, after the method call will either be null or contain a value which indicates the method did throw.

+The code generator for Swift produces APIs annotated with the throws keyword so you can use Swift's native error handling when calling into .NET.

 ## Memory Management